w3c/wot-usecases/USE-CASES/README.md

 ### Motivation

-Provide a description of the problem that is solved by the use case and a reason why this use case is important for the users
+Provide a description of the problem that is solved by the use case.
+Include some reason(s) why this use case is important for the users.

 ### Description